0dan0/qr/docs/control/tech/README.md

 All QR Codes are simple text strings, alphanumeric characters to describe settings and actions for your GoPro camera.
 It is fairly easy to learn, so you can create you own custom commands.
 Here is an example command to set video at 4K 60fps with some Protune customization: **mVr4p60x-.5cFw55**.
-Breaking-down how that command works, firstly all GoPro QR settings commands are separated with lowercase characters, so this command is interpreted in these groups mV r4 p60 x-.5 cF w55.
+Breaking-down how that command works, firstly all GoPro QR settings commands are separated with lowercase characters, so this command is interpreted in these groups mV, r4, p60, x-.5, cF and then w55.
+No space or other delimiters are used.
 This is what each command group means:

 * **mV** - is shorthand for mode Video - this is the same a swiping the camera to use video mode.
 * **r4** - set resolution to 4K (16:9), r4T (for 4K 4:3) and r4X (for HERO11-13s 8:7)